Irish Car Bomb Cupcakes

 Make the Bailey’s Irish buttercream frosting

-1. Cream the unsalted butter.
+1. Cream the unsalted butter until it is light and fluffy.

 2. Add the powdered sugar and beat until smooth.

-4. Beat until well blended and fluffy.
+3. Add a Baileys Irish Cream.
+Beat until well blended and fluffy.

 st patricks day guinness cupcakes with irish whiskey filling and bailey's frosting topped with sprinkles